-My Warm Barley Salad with Chickpea, Nuts and Dried Fruit is delicious and healthy and packed full with the goodness of grains, legumes, nuts and fruits.
-And completely vegan too.
+My Warm Barley Salad recipe with Chickpea, Nuts and Dried Fruit is delicious and healthy and packed full with the goodness.
+And completely vegan too!

 I took my inspiration for this warm barley salad from a dish from Iran’s Azarbaijan province.
 They use almost the same ingredients to make a dish called dishliq when a baby has a first tooth.
 But obviously the dish is not meant to be eaten by the baby!
 I guess preparing the dish is a symbolic way of announcing that the baby is doing well and is getting ready to eat solid food.
 It’s also a good excuse to invite family and friends to celebrate like Iranians love to do.